 Many critics think the savviest, least self-identifying way of dealing with Roth‚Äôs work is to shrug it off‚ÄĒas boring, repetitive, not attuned to the classical tenets of horror, with its disavowal of tension and release, or just plain wimpy.
 The implicit being, ‚ÄúI‚Äôve seen Fulci, I‚Äôve seen Miike.
 Now that‚Äôs extreeeme cinema.‚ÄĚ All the easier to not get down in the muck with Roth and actually take a closer look at his work.
 In the months leading up to its release, Roth was quoted as boasting about the distaff qualities of his sequel to Hostel: As opposed to the original, in which three backpacking American everydudes en route to getting laid in Slovakia, are unwittingly bought and butchered in an internationally conspiratorial meat market, in Hostel Part Two it‚Äôs a trio of young women who are rounded up, strapped down, and tortured and mutilated for sport.
 Roth seems to think that to enact such horrors as death by attenuated bloodletting or mutilation by buzz saw to the face upon the opposite sex in some way portrays a provocative rebuke to the horror genre.
 Despite the hilarity inherent in interpreting the torture of women as somehow subversive or anomalous to horror films (which have been turning women into imperiled victims since way before even Janet Leigh got into the shower), this approach proves that Roth has no interest in his characters in any way more meaningful than their sex organs.
-If Roth means to draw parallels between sex and torture, pain, and degradation with his two Hostel films, then in many ways, the original film is the more daring, serving up athletic young boys for the delectation of frustrated middle-aged men, the slaughterhouse doubling as the forbidden bordello: it would have been a neat inversion of horror roles if Roth had shown anything but contempt for every character onscreen.
+If Roth means to draw parallels between sex and torture, pain, and degradation with his two Hostel films, then in many ways, the original film is the more daring, serving up athletic young guys for the delectation of frustrated middle-aged men, the slaughterhouse doubling as the forbidden bordello: it would have been a neat inversion of horror roles if Roth had shown anything but contempt for every character onscreen.

 Instead, here we have a climactic castration, Roth‚Äôs nod toward I Spit on Your Grave and his assumed image of self-protection against accusations of misogyny.
 No matter that this comes long after Heather Matarazzo‚Äôs been strung up upside down, naked, and sliced slowly to death with a scythe while a nude woman sits below her, rubbing her breasts and crotch with her pouring blood. ‚ÄúIf people say that they think the films are misogynistic, well, you see Hostel Part Two and that will clear all of that up,‚ÄĚ Roth haughtily promises.
 He goes further: ‚ÄúIf you see Hostel Part Two, you'll see these are great roles, and it's actually very much more of a feminist film than anything.‚ÄĚ For argument‚Äôs sake, let‚Äôs say that the essential rape-revenge strategy of Hostel Part Two (and yes, I consider the chaining up and mutilating of women for the masturbatory purposes of its audience to be rape) picks up on some pop version of feminism (honed in Craven‚Äôs not very good Virgin Spring knockoff The Last House on the Left, I Spit on Your Grave, and cheekily dissected in Tarantino‚Äôs more genre meditative Death Proof earlier this year); even accepting this, it must be noted that Roth obviously has no interest in wrestling with the images he‚Äôs providing‚ÄĒlingering on Matarazzo‚Äôs skin as the blades run across it teasingly, as she pleads and cries for help, her body caressed by sensual candlelight.
 If then we are to believe Roth‚Äôs line that kids today, raised around the horrors of September 11 and the subsequent images of terror on the nightly news, ‚Äúneed something harder to scare them,‚ÄĚ why do these images seem perfectly rote?
 Do we really need to call up the omnipresent catchall of 9/11 to psychologically excuse more images of women tortured in dank cellars?
 Roth‚Äôs brazenness is almost comical, as is his lack of interpretation of feminism as anything more than castration, and his understanding of cinema as anything more than a momentary jolt.